GuillaumeGermain/CNN/README.md

 I trained it and obtained an accuracy rate around 79%.
 Fair enough after a few epochs and not so much data.
-Then I added a new Convolution2D + MaxPool block and transferred as many weights as possible to the new one.
+Then I added a new Convolution2D + MaxPool block and transferred as many weights as possible into the new one.

     classifier_2.summary()